-Theland Farm Fresh Milk Powder contains no added colouring agents, sweeteners, thickening agents, gelatin, or preservatives.
+Theland Farm Fresh Dairy Powder contains no added colouring agents, sweeteners, thickening agents, gelatin, or preservatives.

-This product contains 100% natural protein.
-Protein is important for the growth and repair of the body’s cells and for building muscle.
+This product contains 100% natural protein, important for the growth and repair of the body’s cells and for building muscle.

 Vitamin D enhances absorption of calcium for strong healthy bones.

 Vitamin A is necessary for normal vision and contributes to normal immune system function.